nanotee/nvim-lua-guide/README.md

 This time, you insert tabs when you first launch Neovim.
 Open another buffer and pressing `<Tab>` does what you expect.

-In short, options that are "local to buffer" have to be set like this if you want them to be global-local:
+In short, options that are "local to buffer" have to be set like this if you want the correct behavior:

 ```lua
 vim.bo.expandtab = true